The Osborne Family Spectacle of Dancing Lights

-In 2012, Santa Goofy joined the fun, making nightly appearances on the Streets of America and has returned for 2013.
-You'll be able to meet him in Goofy's Winter Wonderland, a special area set up right in Tri-City Square.
-In addition to his usual hours of approximately 6:15 p.m. – 9 p.m. during the Osborne Lights, Santa Goofy is also available to meet and greet during the day from 1:00 p.m. – 5 p.m. with short intermittent breaks throughout the afternoon.
+In 2012, Santa Goofy joined the fun, making nightly appearances on the Streets of America and also returned in 2013.
+Guests were able to meet him in Goofy's Winter Wonderland, a special area set up right in Tri-City Square.
+In addition to his usual hours of approximately 6:15 p.m. – 9 p.m. during the Osborne Lights, Santa Goofy was also available to meet and greet during the day from 1:00 p.m. – 5 p.m. with short intermittent breaks throughout the afternoon.
 Photopass is of course on-hand to preserve the memories as your little ones pose with Santa Goofy.
-The manger scene that used to sit in this area has been moved to the end of the building just before you enter the square at the end of the street.
+The manger scene that used to sit in this area was moved to the end of the building just before you enter the square at the end of the street.

 "Glow with the Show" Ear Hats: These special hats employ leading edge technology to light up and synchronize with entertainment experiences in dazzling new ways - making members of the audience an integral part of the show.
 For the 2013 holiday season, “Glow with the Show” Ears will become part of The Osborne Family Spectacle of Dancing Lights beginning November 8th.
 Be sure to wear your Ears for special surprises during performances of The Osborne Family Spectacle of Dancing Lights at Disney's Hollywood Studios.
 You can buy glow ears at merchandise shops throughout Magic Kingdom Park and Disney’s Hollywood Studios, as well as at the kiosk on the Streets of America right in the center of the Osborne Lights.
 Batteries may also be replaced free of charge at any location that sells the hats.
 Ears purchased at Disneyland Resort will work, as well.